Organic fiducial inference: An example with continuous data and little pre-data knowledge

-where $\Gamma \sim \chi^2_n$.
-Under the assumption of no or very little pre-data knowledge about $\sigma^2$, it is quite natural to specify the GPD function for $\sigma^2$ as follows: $\omega_G(\sigma^2) = b$ if $\sigma^2 \geq 0$ and 0 otherwise, where $b>0$.
-Furthermore, we can see that Principle~1 will be again always applicable, and as the GPD function is neutral and the condition in equation~(\ref{equ7}) will be satisfied, the fiducial density $f(\sigma^2\,|\,\mu,x)$ is derived under this principle by again calling on the strong fiducial argument.
-As a result, it can be easily shown that this fiducial density is a scaled inverse $\chi^2$ density function with $n$ degrees of freedom and scaling parameter equal to $\hat{\sigma}^2$.
+Again for the purpose of giving a more specific example, let us assume that, similar to the previous case, nothing or very little was known about $\sigma^2$ before the data $x$ were observed.
+Under this assumption, it would be quite natural to specify the GPD function for $\sigma^2$ as follows: $\omega_G(\sigma^2) = b$ if $\sigma^2 \geq 0$ and 0 otherwise, where $b>0$.
+For the same reason as given in the previous case, the use of this GPD function implies that the fiducial density $f(\sigma^2\,|\,\mu,x)$ is derived by again calling on the strong fiducial argument, and in particular, as can easily be shown, it implies that this fiducial density is defined by:

+i.e.\ it is a scaled inverse $\chi^2$ distribution with $n$ degrees of freedom and scaling parameter equal to $\bm\hat{\sigma}^2$.